A-More/ReactNativeMapsExample/README.md

 # ReactNativeMapsExample
 The following project has been created for beginners venturing into React Native (like me).
+## This project contains
-##This project contains Google Maps API, Google Geocoding and Google Places Autocomplete example, all on single screen.
+Google Maps API, Google Geocoding and Google Places Autocomplete example, all on a single screen.

 Note: